 Avoid dual washing in the morning because your skin won't need cleansing from other products.
 Too much washing can irritate and dry out your skin, especially if you already have dry skin.

 When washing your face, avoid towels and wash cloths.
-The fibers can rub against your pores and inflame them, which will exacerbate your acne problem.
+The fibers can rub against your pores and inflame them, which will exacerbate your breakouts.
 Instead, use cool, clean water and your hands to apply your face wash and rinse the wash away.

 Don't scrub at your face with your hands, either, because the friction will only irritate your skin.
 Instead, use gentle, circular motions when applying and rinsing off a cleanser.
 Always follow the directions on the bottle or jar.
 For example, some facial cleansers require you to leave the product on your skin for a minute or two to allow them to work properly.

 As with exfoliants, moisturize your skin after you wash it.
-The best moisturizers for acne-prone skin are noncomedogenic, which means these products don't promote or cause acne.
+The best moisturizers for breakout-prone skin are noncomedogenic, which means these products don't promote or cause breakouts.
 Look for noncomedogenic on the labels.

 Avoid Drying Products

-Some anti-acne creams contain drying agents such as benzoyl peroxide, which can help ease acne in certain cases — particularly among teenagers.
+Some anti-blemish creams contain drying agents such as benzoyl peroxide, which can help ease breakouts in certain cases — particularly among teenagers.
 However, many adults can't tolerate the intense drying effects and might experience cracked skin and red blemishes the longer they use the product.

 Other products and habits can also dry out your skin.
 For example, if you take hot showers, the scalding water could strip your skin of natural oils.
 Similarly, if you spend too much time in the sun, you might experience drier skin.
 Wear moisturizing sunscreen to protect your face from UV rays.